 Dancing has SO MANY health benefits.
 I can’t stress this enough.
 Not only can dancing keep you fit and release endorphins.
 It can also improve the condition of your heart and lungs, help with physical confidence, improve balance and overall mental functioning.
 So whenever you can, we urge you to dance.
 Whether it be in your living room or out with your friends.
 Keep dancing!

 16. Write up to-do lists

 To-do lists are a beneficial way to stay organised and focused on the tasks you need to complete.
 This can absolutely help you with being more efficient and reducing that urge to overthink things.
 Try buying a diary planner to keep track of your daily tasks.
 You could even start a to-do list now and put making New Year’s resolutions at the top of that list.

 17. Make your bed each morning

 Probably the easiest one on this list to make part of your daily routine.
 Wake up, crawl out of bed, make the bed.
-Not only does making my bed every morning turn my room into a tidy space, it almost feels like I’ve achieved something from the moment I first leave your bedroom.
-Even if it’s something so simple.
+Not only does making your bed every morning turn your room into a tidy space, it can make you feels like you’ve achieved something from the moment you first leave your bedroom to start the day.

 18. Take a social media break

-Social media can be a chaotic place, especially during a pandemic.
-It seems like bad news every day, and sometimes like you can’t escape from it.
-Well news flash: you can.
-It’s called a social media detox, and sometimes, it’s essential to protect our mental health.
+Social media can be a chaotic place, and it’s something we’ve become so reliant on.
+A social media detox, even for a little while, can do wonders for our mental health.
 Just to take a step back and be with ourselves for a while.
 Perhaps reconnect with things that aren’t a screen, like nature and our loved ones.